rox-spi/rox-spi/README.md

 # Hi, I'm Roxanne 👋

 🎓 Undergraduate student in Mathematics, Statistics and Operations Research @ University of Malta
-📈 Passionate about data-driven decision making, with interests in statistical learning, mathematical modelling, and applied machine learning
+📈 Passionate about data-driven decision making, with interests in statistical learning, mathematical modelling, and applied ML
 🧠 Focused on using analytical methods to understand patterns, make predictions, and support meaningful insights from data